mwcproject/docs/restore_from_seed_cli-wallet.md

 	<enter recovery phrase>

-  Make sure to always executes commands from this new recovery Directory!
+  Make sure to always execute commands from this new recovery Directory!
 All your Wallet Data will be stored here now!

  #### Windows